algorealmInc/SwarmNL/README.md

       // ...
   ```

+### Node communication example

-- **Node Communication**: For communication, SwarmNL leverages the powerful capabilities of libp2p.
+For communication, SwarmNL leverages the powerful capabilities of libp2p.
 These includes:

   - The Kadmlia DHT: Developers can use the DHT to store infomation and leverage the capabilities of the DHT to build powerful applications, easily.
   - A simple RPC mechanism to exchange data quickly between peers.
   - Gossiping: SwarmNL uses the Gossipsub 1.1 protocol, specified by the [libp2p spec](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md).

 #### Communicate with the network layer

   ```rust
         //!
 Communicate with remote nodes using the simple and familiar async-await paradigm.